How Adoption Works

 - My law firm devotes all of its resources to helping birth parents and adoptive families.
 The process can be intimidating but does not need to be.
 I strongly believe that by educating adopting and birth families, the anxiety level is reduced significantly.
 What seems to be an impersonal experience evolves into a very personal experience.

 - Birth Parents initially provide a social and medical history which provides some information about themselves.
-Birth Parents are immediately entitled to a counselor for emotional support.
+Birth Parents are immediately entitled to receive supported counseling from a counselor, social worker, physician, clergy or attorney.
+We have a strong belief in emotional support being provided immediately to a birth parent.
 We assist in coordinating prenatal care with health care providers if this has not already been established.

 - Birth Parents choose the adoptive family for their child.
 Birth Parents are presented with the adoptive parents profile, which we will assist in creating if requested.
 The choosing of an adoptive family is a big step and we will be there to assist in providing additional information to the birth parents to assist in making their decision.
 This matching phase takes into account the needs of both parties.
 These needs include many different factors.
 Some of these different factors include, but are not limited to; the type of adoption (open, semi-open, closed); amount of financial assistance a birth mother requires; any substance abuse; or even race.